TiVo: Functions

-TiVo is expanding media convergence.
 In January 2005, TiVoToGo, a feature allowing transfer of recorded shows from TiVo boxes to PCs, was added.
 TiVo partnered with Sonic in the release of MyDVD 6.1, software for editing and converting TiVoToGo files.
 In January, 2007, TiVoToGo was extended to the Macintosh with Toast Titanium 8, Roxio software for assembly and burning digital media on CD and DVD media.
-In August 2005, TiVo rolled out "TiVo Desktop" allowing moving MPEG2 video files from PCs to TiVo for playback by DVR.
+In August, 2005, TiVo rolled out "TiVo Desktop" allowing the copying of MPEG2 video files from PCs to TiVo for playback by DVR.
 As of June 5, 2013, TiVo stopped distributing the free version of TiVo Desktop for PC in favor of selling TiVo Desktop Plus.
-Users who previously downloaded the free version of TiVo Desktop can continue to use the software without paying a fee for the Plus edition.
+Users who previously downloaded the free version of TiVo Desktop could continue to use the software without paying a fee for the Plus edition.